fredemmott/HTCC/docs/settings.md

 - 0 (raw): The hand joint orientation/rotation reported by OpenXR is used unmodified
 - 1 (ray cast): Discard the orientation/rotation of your hand, and instead rotate it to fit a laser pointer from the center of your headset.
 This will improve accuracy and stability, but if controller models are enabled in-game, it may feel weird.
 Leaving this on is recommended.
+- 2 (ray cast with reprojection): ray cast, then re-project to `ProjectionDistance`.
+Workaround for DCS 'touch to interact' being forced-on.

 ### EnableFBOpenXRExtensions